Turning passive job tracking into an active search strategy

 When the output came back I evaluated structure and function first: were all the core pages present, was the navigation logical, did the key interactions work.
 Color and polish came last because those were always going to need iteration regardless.
 The output was the most accurate yet.
 It matched what I had in mind and in some cases suggested solutions I hadn't thought of.

-Investment Impact
+Process Impact

 The Terminal approach produced a more accurate result in roughly 60% less time than the Figma MCP and manual wireframing combined.